apache/bigtop/bigtop-deploy/puppet/README.md

 Then you should use `--confdir=/etc/puppet` , and puppet finds the config dir underneath.

 As an end to end example, you can follow the `provisioner/docker` recipes to see how to set up a puppet managed bigtop hadoop installation.
-Those examples are gauranteed to work and serve as a pedagogical round trip to the way bigtop integrates packaging, deployment, and testing all into one package.
+Those examples are guaranteed to work and serve as a pedagogical round trip to the way bigtop integrates packaging, deployment, and testing all into one package.